hania-1/practice/README.md

-Dynamic Frontend Components for Marketplace
+🚀 Dynamic Frontend Components for Marketplace

-Overview
+📌 Overview

-This project is a dynamic, component-based Next.js marketplace frontend integrated with Sanity CMS.
-It provides modular, reusable components for product listings, search, filters, checkout, and more.
-The project follows best practices in state management, performance optimization, and responsive design.
+This project is a dynamic, component-based marketplace frontend built with Next.js and integrated with Sanity CMS.
+It features modular, reusable components for product listings, search, filters, checkout, and more.
+The project adheres to best practices in state management, performance optimization, and responsive design.

-Features
+✨ Features

-✅ Product Listing - Displays products in a grid format with details.✅ Product Detail Pages - Implements dynamic routing for individual product pages.✅ Search & Filters - Enables users to search and filter products effectively.✅ Cart & Wishlist - Manages user-selected products using state management.✅ Checkout Flow - Multi-step checkout process with billing and shipping details.✅ Review Page - Users can submit and view feedback on products.✅ Lazy Loading & Pagination - Optimized performance for handling large datasets.✅ Styled with Tailwind CSS - Ensures a modern and responsive UI.
+✅ Product Listing - Displays products dynamically in a grid layout.✅ Product Detail Pages - Implements dynamic routing for product pages.✅ Advanced Search & Filters - Enables seamless product filtering.✅ Cart & Wishlist - State-managed user selections.✅ Secure Checkout Flow - Multi-step checkout with billing details.✅ Review System - Users can submit and view product feedback.✅ Lazy Loading & Pagination - Optimized for large datasets.✅ Modern UI with Tailwind CSS - Fully responsive and accessible.

-Tech Stack
+🛠 Tech Stack

 Framework: Next.js